aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 - An Amazon Athena database for the Cost and Usage Report
 - Least Privilege Access Roles to allow the Cost and Usage Report to update Athena
 - An Amazon Managed Grafana workspace
-- A Grafana Athena Data Source
+- A Grafana Athena Data Source (with AWS IAM Identity Center as the identity provider)
-- Importation of the Grafana FinOps Dashboard
+- Importation of the Grafana Executive Dashboard

 ### Deploy with CloudFormation
 - In CloudFormation, select Create Stack and select 'Upload a template file'.
 Download and use the template cloudformation/COAST-cfn.yaml.